aws-samples/aws-iot-securetunneling-localproxy/README.md

 We provide several docker images on various platforms.
 Both x86 and ARM are supported, though armv7 is currently limited to the ubuntu images.
 There are two types of images: base images and release images.
 The base images come with all dependencies pre-installed.
 You will still need to download and build the source.
+These images are tagged with their corresponding arch.
 These are useful if you want to modify and [compile](https://github.com/aws-samples/aws-iot-securetunneling-localproxy#download-and-build-the-local-proxy) the local proxy on your own, but are large (~1 GB each).
 You can find them at:
 #### https://gallery.ecr.aws/aws-iot-securetunneling-localproxy/ubuntu-base